saeedaboyonis/SeeTreeTask/README.md

 http://localhost:5000/

-## Starting services locally with Docker
+## Starting application locally with Docker
 *  Git all the files to a directory in your system.

    `git clone https://github.com/saeedaboyonis/SeeTreeTask.git`